James Somers

 Projects

 - My friend Ben and I wrote a New York Times crossword puzzle, which appeared in print on Saturday, October 20th 2018.
-You can download it here.
+You can download it here if you're an NYT subscriber.

 - I reverse-engineered Google Docs to create Draftback, a tool which allows you to play back any Google Doc's history as though it were a movie.
 (See an example here, from a FiveThirtyEight article about the tool.)
 It has more than 300,000 users, most of them teachers and students.
 Here's a note about how it's being used in the classroom, from the Journal of Interactive Technology and Pedagogy.